 This publication avoids the use of legal language, with information about the law summarised or expressed in general statements.
 The information in this document should not be relied upon as a substitute for professional legal advice.

-Go to the official NSW Government website for online publication of legislation in force in NSW.
+For access to legislation in force in NSW go to the official NSW Government website for online publication of legislation at www.legislation.nsw.gov.au

 Copyright Information

 © State of New South Wales through Department of Customer Service 2023